thiagorobert/thiagorobert.github.io/_posts/2022-01-20-visualizing-orbits.markdown

 ## Orbit visualization with Dash

 After discovering the ability to [convert a TLE to Orbit](/2022/01/19/space-api.html#to-orbit) using `TLE-tools`, I went spelunking and learned something really helpful: how to plot orbits in order to visualize them!
-This will be incredibly helpful to me, since I'm a visual learner.
 This is what the orbit for the [example TLE](/2022/01/17/two-line-element-set.html#example) I retrieved from SpaceTrack looks like: